Managing Technical Debt Is the Key to Maintaining Momentum

 There is a time and place for Big Bang implementations, but they should be the exception, not the rule.
-Borrowing from the practices of agile software development, implementations should be frequent and incremental.
-That provides a number of benefits, including risk management, earlier benefit realization, and the ability to learn and adjust from implementations along the journey.
-This practice also positions organizations to adapt to change in a world where transformation is no longer a project but a core competency that must be mastered to survive.
+Borrowing from the practises of agile software development, implementations should be frequent and incremental.
+That provides a number of benefits, including risk management, earlier benefit realisation, and the ability to learn and adjust from implementations along the journey.
+This practise also positions organisations to adapt to change in a world where transformation is no longer a project but a core competency that must be mastered to survive.

-Core modernizations are multifaceted, expensive, time-consuming and risk-laden.
-Organizations should recognize the associated risks — both in addressing and ignoring this acute form of technical debt — and be prepared to mitigate them; what they shouldn’t do is postpone their critical renewal efforts indefinitely because the risks are seen as too great.
+Core modernisations are multifaceted, expensive, time-consuming and risk-laden.
+Organisations should recognise the associated risks — both in addressing and ignoring this acute form of technical debt — and be prepared to mitigate them; what they shouldn’t do is postpone their critical renewal efforts indefinitely because the risks are seen as too great.
 Continuing to accumulate technical debt by serving outdated core and support systems can grind progress to a halt, stymie innovation and drive business to competitors.
-Despite the size and difficulty of IT modernization, the strategic risks of operating with an aging core are far greater than the project risks of renewing the core.
-And recent experience has shown that project risks can be mitigated through careful planning, including the mapping of current capabilities and matching them with a core modernization strategy to achieve desired outcomes.
+Despite the size and difficulty of IT modernisation, the strategic risks of operating with an aging core are far greater than the project risks of renewing the core.
+And recent experience has shown that project risks can be mitigated through careful planning, including the mapping of current capabilities and matching them with a core modernisation strategy to achieve desired outcomes.

 The consequences of failing to innovate are hardly trivial.
 The emergence of technology-enabled competitors who, unfettered by legacy technology, are able to develop and deploy new products and services faster and more efficiently threatens to leave behind older, more established companies, and especially those that perennially struggle to build innovation into their IT budgets.

 - Ed Page, Managing Director, Protiviti Financial Services Industry Technology Consulting Practice Leader